 Individual and team quizzes and exercises will be assigned during class sessions.
 The goal of class exercises is to solidify learnings and document outcomes from in-class activities.
-For instance, an individual one-point quiz may be assigned to assess comprehension after a guest speaker.
-Another example: each team will outline elements of a specific MIP-facing activity, for four points.
+For instance, individual quizzes may be assigned to assess comprehension after a guest speaker.
+Another example: each team may be asked to outline elements of a specific MIP-facing activity.
+Typical class exercises will be assigned one to five points.